captn3m0/ideas/README.md

 -   We should also take care to actually check the link itself.
 For instance, the original link might point to some dummy site, but redirect to a spam website.
 Google would follow the redirect while crawling, and land up on the spam site if we are not careful.

-## Mars: Terraform Remote HTTP Backend with End-to-End encryption :gift:
+## 🎁 Mars: Terraform Remote HTTP Backend with End-to-End encryption

 A fork of <https://www.terraform.io/docs/backends/types/http.html>, which changes the configuration format to: